Failure to follow the following rules may lead to disqualification. It’s a long list, but please read everything carefully.

 - Team competition: SUP boards must be 14 feet or under.
 Rudders are not allowed.

-- Solo tour, team tour, day stages and weekend stages: SUP boards must be 16 feet or under.
+- Solo tour, team tour, day stages and weekend stages: SUP boards must be between 12 and 16 feet.

 - Only single hull boards are allowed.
 There are no weight restrictions on the boards.